Fraternitas Saturni

 Fraternitas Saturni (lat.: "Brotherhood of Saturn") is a German magical order, founded in 1926 by Eugen Grosche a.k.a.
 Gregor A. Gregorius and four others.
 It is one of the oldest continuously running magical groups in Germany.
 The lodge is, as Gregorius states, "concerned with the study of esotericism, mysticism, and magic in the cosmic sense".
 The FS adopts a system of degrees, ending with the 33rd as highest degree to reach this goal.
 The lodge claims further no political or economical objectives.
 It propagates ideals of freedom, tolerance and fraternity.

-The Fraternitas Saturni is essentially Thelemic, in that the order accept the Law of Thelema.